truework/gretchen/README.md

 ### Resilience

 `gretchen` will automatically attempt to retry _some_ types of requests if they return certain error codes.
-Below are the configurable options and their defaults:
+Below are the configurable options and their
+defaults:

 - `attempts` - a `number` of retries to attempt before failing.
 Defaults to `2`.
-- `codes` - an `array` or `number` status codes that indicate a retry-able request.
+- `codes` - an `array` of `number` status codes that indicate a retry-able request.
 Defaults to `[ 408, 413, 429 ]`.
 - `methods` - an `array` of `string`s indicating which request methods should be retry-able.
-Defaults to `[ ‘GET’ ]`.
+Defaults to `[ "GET" ]`.
-- `delay` - a `number` used to exponentially back-off the delay time between requests.
+- `delay` - a `number` in milliseconds used to exponentially back-off the delay time between requests.
 Defaults to `6`.
 Example: first delay is 6ms, second 36ms, third 216ms, and so on.

 These options can be set using the configuration object: